The Roadmap Process at SupportAbility

 We are always open to feedback on how we can make SupportAbility better for our subscribers.
 To provide feedback, your organisation's Authorised Representatives can send us an email at firstname.lastname@example.org with the details of how your organisation would like SupportAbility to be enhanced in future releases.

 We track all of our subscriber feedback and product suggestions in our roadmap management system called AHA.
-Whenever we receive a request, the details of the enhancement are recorded and a vote is registered in AHA against the enhancement for each subscribing organisation that has requested the same thing.
+Whenever we receive a request (as outlined above), the details of the enhancement are recorded and a vote is registered in AHA against the enhancement for each subscribing organisation that has requested the same thing.

 We currently have over 500 enhancements suggestions from our subscriber base and that list is growing.
 Our intention has never been to develop every single enhancement that each subscriber requests, as this is not feasible and would inevitably create an unusable system that disadvantages our subscribers.
 Instead, we use this valuable feedback to identify key items that we receive regular requests for, so we can feed that information through to the SupportAbility Roadmap Committee who determine the product roadmap.